 Exterior semi-gloss white paint (or use whichever paint color you like)

-** NEW UPDATE!!!
-The build plans for this gorgeous, comfy Adirondack Chair is for sale for $19.99 USD and NOW includes:
+The build plan for this gorgeous, comfy Adirondack Chair is for sale and NOW includes:

 Printable templates of ALL chair pieces to trace onto wood!
 These templates make it so quick and easy to cut out the chair pieces!